Doctor of Philosophy in Marriage and Family Therapy

 When you decide to earn your PhD in Marriage and Family Therapy at Northcentral University, you are giving yourself the opportunity to complete a rigorous advanced degree without disrupting your professional or personal life.
-Not only is Northcentral University regionally accredited, but we’ve designed our online, 69-credit MFT doctoral degree program following COAMFTE Marriage and Family Therapy Educational Guidelines to help you acquire the knowledge, skills, practical application and values that will shape you into a competent, ethical and culturally sensitive marriage and family therapist.
+Not only is Northcentral University regionally and COAMFTE accredited, but we’ve designed our online, 69-credit MFT doctoral degree program following COAMFTE Marriage and Family Therapy Educational Guidelines to help you acquire the knowledge, skills, practical application and values that will shape you into a competent, ethical and culturally sensitive marriage and family therapist.

 - 100% Doctoral Faculty: Our faculty members know what it takes to complete an advanced degree and will provide you with personalized attention and feedback that can help you succeed.
 They are also practicing marriage and family therapists and MFT supervisors.

 - Specialization Options: PhD specializations in Marriage and Family therapy include Child and Adolescent Therapy, Couple Therapy, General Family Therapy, Medical Family Therapy and Therapy with Military Families.